jubincn/jubincn.github.io/_posts/articles/en/2018-05-27-intro-to-ashmem-note.md

 The process can pin these pages back.
 The driver will return "ASHMEM_NOT_PURGED" or "ASHMEM_WAS_PURGED" to indicate whether these pages are reclaimed while they are unpinned.
 If they are purged, the data is gone.
 This is good for handling cache data.

 Using ashmem, a process can cache gressively without warrying about memory pressure.

+### How ashmem decide when to claim memory?
+Ashmem registers a shrinker and call the shrink function when memory is low, telling it how many pages it want freed.

+Ashmem reclaim unpinned pages using LRU algorithm.

+*Ashmem will free an entire section of memory.*

 ### How ashmem do all these things
 See the original post for more details.